-Together we offer specialist operational policing advice, police leadership guidance and training and development expertise, in line with the UK Government's priorities.
-Bespoke training programmes, designed to suit local needs, are delivered both here in the UK and in the client countries.
+We offer specialist operational policing advice, police leadership guidance and training and development expertise, in line with the UK Government's priorities.
+Bespoke training programmes, designed to suit local needs, are delivered both here in the UK and overseas.

 Why we provide international support